awright2009/YOLO_misc/README.md

 Misc code

-	DepthToCloud.py -- Takes 16 bit depthmap image and corresponding rgb image and displays the depth map
+	DepthToCloud.py -- Takes 16 bit depthmap image and corresponding rgb image and displays the depth and image as a point cloud

 	DepthToNormal.py -- Takes 16 bit depthmap image and generates a mesh colored by normal color and writes the image to disk.
 		See images/left_small_normal.png and images/right_small_normal.png